 The Old Town Hall building at 30 Main Street in Ipswich is listed in the National Register of Historic Places as part of the South Green National Historic District (9/17/1980).
 For 180 years the massive Greek Revival building has stood at the corner of Elm Street and South Main Street.
 The Unitarian Church built it in 1833 but sold it to the town ten years later to be used as town hall and a social gathering place.
-It was more recently used as the District Court.
+It was more recently used as the District Court and now houses condominiums.

 Preservation Restriction (10/16/2006): The Town of Ipswich through the Ipswich Historical Commission holds a preservation restriction on this property, conveyed by Ipswich RE Holdings LLC at the time of sale of the property by the town.
 An original copy is on file with the Ipswich Selectmen’s office.
 The building is protected by these agreements in perpetuity.
 The Historical Commission under the Historic Buildings Demolition Delay law has a mandate to preserve historical structures and is authorized to make a determination that an owner has failed to secure a preferably preserved significant building.